3d-object-detection-hub/3d-object-detection-hub.github.io/README.md

 ## 📑 Citation

-If you use this site, data, or code, please cite our publication:
+If you use this site or data, please cite our publication:

-> Valverde, M., Moutinho, A., & Zacchi, J. V. (2025). *A Survey of Deep Learning-Based 3D Object Detection Methods for Autonomous Driving Across Different Sensor Modalities.* Sensors.
+> Valverde, M., Moutinho, A., & Zacchi, J. V. (2025). *A Survey of Deep Learning-Based 3D Object Detection Methods for Autonomous Driving Across Different Sensor Modalities.* [Sensors](https://www.mdpi.com/1424-8220/25/17/5264).